MachinesWhoLearn/machineswholearn.github.io/mwl_reading_group.md

 readings, and we will talk about things that we found interesting or did not quite understand in the papers.

-**We're planning on meeting for 1.5-2 hours on Tuesdays at 6:30 PM in CSE 503**
+**We're planning on meeting for 1-1.5 hours on Thursdays at 5:30 PM in CSE 503**

 ## Suggested Prerequisites